 [Editor’s Note: This post originally appeared in September 2014 on our sister site Mahany Law.
-The post has been rewritten, updated and moved to this site.]
+The post has been rewritten and moved to this site.
+Important information appears at the end relative to the coronavirus pandemic and its impact on the hospitality industry.]

 Imagine that you are a borrower on a major commercial real estate project.
 Your project has plenty of equity, but cash flow is tight.
 Despite the tough economy, you manage to hold on.
 Although you are in no danger of default, a break on interest or payment terms would be welcome.
 The special servicer on your loan invites you to miss a payment so they can get involved and “help” you modify the loan terms.